This article was written by Jesse Dorogusker, Square Hardware Lead.

 Square is in a unique position to make EMV card processing faster.
 First, we build our own hardware, so we use custom-designed components to maximize efficiency resulting in better performance.
 And second, we build the software too: as one cohesive solution, we can make sure all aspects of processing a payment integrate seamlessly, and prioritize for speed and ease of use.

 Speed matters to us.
 Because it matters to our sellers.
 We want to help keep their lines moving so they don’t miss a sale.
-And it goes beyond transaction speed: local business owners should be able to pay their employees, deposit their funds, and track their sales fast too.
+And it goes beyond transaction speed: local business owners should be able to pay their employees, transfer their funds, and track their sales fast too.

 We’re committed to saving time for our sellers and the customers they serve.
 Conversations with business owners should be about the delicious cheeseburger you ate or the new haircut you just stopped in for, not the amount of time it takes to pay for them.